 Following completing her BA Hons Dance (Performing Arts) at The Liverpool Institute for Performing Arts in 2011, Rachel trained as an actor with International School for Actor and Behavioral Studies.

-She started her career as an actor and dancer in film, both in front of and behind the camera, alongside developing her teaching practice.
+Starting her career as an actor and dancer in Bollywood films, working both in front of and behind the camera, alongside developing her teaching and theatre practice.

-Rachel went on to be a playwright and director for Theatre in Education, developing large and immersive productions, alongside choreographing for Physical Theatre.
+She went on to be a playwright and director for Theatre in Education, developing large and immersive productions across the UK, whilst collaborating as a performer on devised Physical Theatre Fringe Productions.

-Rachel frequently writes and develops her own work and continues to hone her craft as a multidisciplinary creative, collaborating with multidisciplinary artists across theatre, opera and film.
+Rachel first worked in opera in 2016, she now writes, develops and produces work and continues to hone her craft as a multidisciplinary creative, collaborating with artists across theatre, opera and film.

 Director | Movement Director | Creative